pyplan/pyplan-ide/README.md

 ## Installation alterantives

-You can install Pyplan in your computer following the instructions below or you can try it online at [my.pyplan.com](https://my.pyplan.com)
+You can install Pyplan in your computer following the instructions below or you can start using Pyplan online at [my.pyplan.com](https://my.pyplan.com)

 ### Using **pip**